-Our tax team is involved in all significant business developments so that we can fully assess any potential tax consequences of our actions in advance.
+Our tax team is involved in all significant business developments and changes in tax law so that we can fully assess any potential tax consequences of our actions in advance.

 We expect our UK tax team to maintain enough skilled resources so that we can adhere to our tax strategy without exception.